-The Iowa State University Dietetics Internship participates in the Prior Assessed Learning (PAL) program recognized by the Academy of Nutrition and Dietetics.
-This program is designed to grant internship credit in specific rotations of the internship based on the qualified applicant’s previous life experiences including work, volunteer, achievement, education, or family responsibilities.
+The Iowa State University Dietetic Internship participates in the Prior Assessed Learning (PAL) program recognized by the Academy of Nutrition and Dietetics.
+This program is designed to grant internship credit in specific rotations of the internship based on the qualified applicant's previous life experiences including work, volunteer, achievement, education, or family responsibilities.
 Typically, the individual qualifying for this credit has significant, relevant work or life experiences.

 To be considered, the applicant must:

 provide samples of projects, reports, presentations, and professional practice that demonstrate advanced knowledge and skill in the area of dietetics for which assessment is requested.

 complete all PAL Information.
 The Academy's educational competencies for specific rotations in this program will be provided and the applicant must adequately show/demonstrate advanced knowledge and skill, not just work history.

 understand that PAL credit is granted only for learning, not for experience.

 understand that fees related to PAL evaluation are equivalent to tuition and course fees.